levin-riegner/flutter-template/docs/ANALYTICS.md

 The user should be asked for permission to collect analytics data when they register/login or open the app.

 If the events are also used for tracking purposes (ie: facebook ads), the user must also opt-in to tracking before collecting any data.

+When permission is granted, we can send the `user_id` property to Google Analytics.
+This allows us to view events for that user in a linear sequence, and to see the user's path through the app.
+After the user logs out, the `user_id` should be cleared.

 ## Visualizing Data